calistenson/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 *****************************************

 The browser emits this event when a user selects the "previous" control in the unit navigation bar in the LMS.
 Users can use the "previous" control to navigate from one unit back to the previous unit within the current subsection, or from the first unit in one subsection to the last unit in the previous subsection.

 **History** : On May 3, 2016, the "previous" navigation control in the LMS was enhanced to allow users to move not only within a subsection but also between subsections.
 The ``seq_prev`` event was correspondingly enhanced with additional fields and now maps to the new event ``edx.ui.lms.sequence.previous_selected``.
-Before May 3, 2016, the ``name`` and ``event`` fields for the ``seq_prev`` event were both set to the same value.
+Before May 3 2016, the ``name`` and ``event`` fields for the ``seq_prev`` event were both set to the same value.
 Events that have both a ``name`` and an ``event_type`` of ``seq_prev`` are no longer emitted.

-The new event with a ``name`` value of ``edx.ui.lms.sequence.previous_selected``is emitted when users navigate in the LMS using the "previous" control.
+After May 3 2016, an event that has a ``name`` value of ``edx.ui.lms.sequence.previous_selected`` is emitted when users navigate in the LMS using the "previous" control.
 Depending on whether a learner navigates within the current subsection or between subsections, the resulting event has a different ``event_type`` value.